Amazon and eBay Images Broken By Photobucket's 'Ransom Demand'

 Sure they do - they could set it so, say, a random 10% of the linked images are displayed as ads instead.
 A page (or image) reload would then still have a 90% chance of showing the desired image.
 Win-win, except for the sites on which the ads might appear.
 They may not like non-remunerative ads appearing on their site, but that provides incentive for them to provide their own image hosting.

-Just put an ad in the image (Score:2)
+Just put an ad in the image (Score:5, Insightful)

 If Ebay or Etsy have an issue with that, they can easily prevent embedded images from Photobucket in posts on their site and force their users to utilize another service.